 2016: Mansfield College Fellows in Law - Worsley Prize

-R v G – Norwich Youth Court (2020-21) – instructed in county lines class A drug supply matter involving the Modern Slavery Act
+Norwich and Great Yarmouth Youth Courts (2020-2021) – instructed in county lines class A drug supply matter involving expert evidence at trial relating to the Modern Slavery Act.

-R v A – Bromley Youth Court (2021) – secured an acquittal on witness intimidation and malicious communication charges despite overwhelming police identification evidence
+Bromley Youth Court (2021) – secured an acquittal on witness intimidation and malicious communication charges despite overwhelming identification evidence.

-R v R – Stratford Magistrates’ Court (2021) – successfully applied for removal of a driving ban for applicant with multiple driving convictions, following legal argument regarding interpretation of retest statutory provisions
+Stratford Magistrates’ Court (2021) – successfully applied for removal of a driving ban for applicant with multiple driving convictions, following legal argument regarding interpretation of retest statutory provisions.

-Criminal Bar Association (2021 Law Reform Working Group)
+Criminal Bar Association – 2021 Law Reform Working Group, 2022 Executive